Available on the Free plan

 We only support business domains (e.g., @shopify.com).
 Public email providers such as @gmail.com and @outlook.com cannot be used as sender addresses.

-Step 2: Confirm sender signature with Postmark
+Step 2: Confirm your sender signature

 After you add your custom sender email: